stuartzhao/stuartzhao.github.io/_posts/2012-03-15-guest-blogs.markdown

 category: Meta
 author: John Smith

-excerpt: How to quickly create guest blogs with a different author.
+excerpt: <a href="https://www.ruby-lang.org/zh_cn/documentation/quickstart/">How to quickly create guest blogs with a different author.</a>

 ---